Orientations of Morse flow trees in Legendrian contact homology: Orientation of pseudo-holomorphic disks

 \section{Orientation of pseudo-holomorphic disks}

 Here we review some background materials concerning orientations of pseudo- holomorphic disks.
 We follow \cite{orientbok}, except that we will choose slightly different orientation conventions.

-In Section \ref{sec:jholo} we give a definition of pseudo-holomorphic disks with boundary on $\Lambda$, and also discuss Sobolev spaces associated to the linearization of the $\dbar$-operator at such a disk.
+In Subsection \ref{sec:jholo} we give a definition of pseudo-holomorphic disks with boundary on $\Lambda$, and also discuss Sobolev spaces associated to the linearization of the $\dbar$-operator at such a disk.
 In Subsection \ref{sec:orientconv} we fix some orientation conventions.
-This is related to Section \ref{sec:gluew}, where we describe some exact sequences of finite-dimensional vector spaces, which occurs when we glue pseudo-holomorphic disks together at punctures.
-We then have the materials needed to define the capping orientation of a pseudo-holomorphic disk, which is done in Section \ref{sec:nonpunct}.
+This is related to Subsection \ref{sec:gluew}, where we describe some exact sequences of finite-dimensional vector spaces, which occurs when we glue pseudo-holomorphic disks together at punctures.
+We then have the materials needed to define the capping orientation of a pseudo-holomorphic disk, which is done in Subsection \ref{sec:nonpunct}.